Overview

 Introduction to Nursing

-The Nursing Program prepares students to provide direct patient care in a variety of healthcare settings.
-Upon successful completion of the program, the graduate is eligible to apply to the NH Board of Nursing (NHBON) for the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
-Nursing courses include classroom, simulation lab and clinical experiences.
+Classroom and clinical components of the nursing courses must be completed concurrently and within four years from the date of entry into the first nursing course.
+Upon successful completion of the program, you are eligible to apply to the NH Board of Nursing (NHBON) for the National Council Licensing Examination for Registered Nurses (NCLEX-RN).

 Admission Requirements

-Candidates must complete the college admission requirements and provide documentation of the following criteria for admission consideration:
+You must complete the college admission requirements and provide documentation of the following criteria for admission consideration:

 - Attend a mandatory Nursing Information Session.